Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 that can be overridden by its children classes.
 Only handful of them are overridden to tell a type of the current operand class represents.
+Let's take a look at IntRegOperand class which inherits the base Operand class.

 ```python
  528 class IntRegOperand(Operand):
  529     reg_class = 'IntRegClass'